allenporter/k8s-gitops/bootstrap/README.md

 # bootstrap

 Configuration needed for bootstrapping the cluster.
+This directory is for deploying a clustering following the [Kairos High Availability](https://kairos.io/docs/examples/ha/) example.

 ## Initialization